1940-1945. The resistance in the dutch province of Limburg

 - Raad van Verzet (RVV) - Police - Limburg + - Zwarte Plak -

 The policeman Cor Noordermeer was the local leader of the Raad van Verzet (RVV, Resistance Council) in Deurne.
-The RVV was a loose association of scattered, independent resistance groups that, in the absence of national coordination, had to act completely independently.
-Working from their base at …
+The RVV was a loose association of scattered, independent resistance groups that, in …

 This person is not (yet?) listed on the walls of the chapel.03-10